Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 #### Heroku Deployment
 1. Set up local workspace for Heroku
-    - In terminal window of your IDE type: `pip3 freeze -- local > requirements.txt.` (The file is needed for Heroku to know which filed to install.)
+    - In terminal window of your IDE type: `pip3 freeze -- local > requirements.txt.`
     - Create a Procfile with the following text: `web: gunicorn <name app>.wsgi:application` (The file is needed for Heroku to know which file is needed as entry point.)
     - Push all these files to your GitHub reposity.
 2. Set up Heroku